SAV Blog

 Today was a record setting day for grass shrimp.
 Both classes combined caught over 500 grass shrimp.
 Mr. Pellock’s group was here and pulled in the grass shrimp by the loads.

-The water and air is getting cooler.
+The water and air are getting cooler.
 Some of the fish and crabs have been declining due to the colder water.

 October 15, 2013